Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Introduction

-An additional, relevant consequence of our results is the compatibility between $\EFone$ and $\frac{1}{2}$-$\PO$, under subadditive valuations.
-Prior work of \citet{CKM16} showed that $\EFone$ and (exact) $\PO$ are incompatible for subadditive valuations.
-Complementing this negative result, we establish that $\EFone$ is in fact compatible with $\frac{1}{2}$-$\PO$, under subadditive valuations.
-To best of our knowledge, this is the first positive result on the compatibility of $\EFone$ and $\PO$ (albeit in an approximate sense) that goes beyond additive valuations and holds without any restricting assumptions, such as a limited number of items and agents or fixed number of marginal values of the goods.
+An additional, relevant consequence of our results is the compatibility between $\EFone$ and $\frac{1}{2}$-$\PO$, under subadditive valuations. \ms{Furthermore, this compatibility extends even to settings with arbitrary downward-closed constraints.} Prior work of \citet{CKM16} showed that $\EFone$ and (exact) $\PO$ are incompatible for subadditive valuations.\footnote{\ms{They also show that MEF1 (marginal \EFone) and $\PO$ are compatible for submodular valuations} } Complementing this negative result, we establish that $\EFone$ is in fact compatible with $\frac{1}{2}$-$\PO$, under subadditive valuations.
+To the best of our knowledge, this is the first positive result on the compatibility of \ms{exact} $\EFone$ and $\PO$ (albeit in an approximate sense) that goes beyond additive valuations and holds without any restricting assumptions, such as a limited number of items and agents or fixed number of marginal values of the goods.